braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/flutter/inapp_messages.md

 The `BrazeInAppMessage` object supports a subset of fields available in the native model objects, including `uri`, `message`, `header`, `buttons`, `extras`, and more.

-{% alert note %} The legacy data callback method is soon to be deprecated.
+{% alert note %} The legacy data callback method will soon be deprecated.
 Note that in-app messages can be added to both data streams and data callbacks.
-If you have already integrated data callbacks and wish to receive only data streams, remove any callback logic to ensure that in-app messages are processed exactly once. {% endalert %}
+If you have already integrated data callbacks and wish to use data streams, remove any callback logic to ensure that in-app messages are processed exactly once. {% endalert %}

 ### Method 1: In-app message data streams (Recommended)